llm-workflow-engine/llm-workflow-engine/README.md

 **NOTE: Alpha, subject to change**

-The wrapper supports [OpenAI functions](https://platform.openai.com/docs/guides/gpt/function-calling) for all models that support it.
+LWE supports [OpenAI functions](https://platform.openai.com/docs/guides/gpt/function-calling) for all models that support it.

 Mutiple functions may be attached, and the LLM can choose to call any or all of the attached functions.